AlexyDarius/EchoForge/repo-manager/README.md

   - **Trend**: Market/trend relevance (1-10)
 - **Tags**: Comma-separated list of tags
 - **Related Items**: JSON array of related items (week, item_id, section)
+- **View Sources**: Button to see all original source information from JSON logs and markdown files

 ### Working with Ideas